 THE PLOT THICKENS

 At Bosworth Field in 1485, Henry had won a battle and killed a reigning King, but he had not yet won the War.
 In the febrile atmosphere after the battle, Henry had to act immediately to shore up his self-declared reign.
-If King Edward IV’s sons were alive, questions as to heir legitimacy notwithstanding, his hold on kingship might be short lived.
-He sent emissaries to scour the northern centers of Yorkist power in search of the boys, while at the same time workmen were set to searching every nook and cranny of the Tower of London, excavating cellar floors and grounds, in search of recent burials.
-Henry issued this Proclamation, saying:
+If King Edward IV’s sons were still alive, questions as to heir legitimacy notwithstanding, his hold on kingship might be short lived.
+Phillipa Langley quotes contemporary documentary evidence that in August 1485 Henry dispatched emissaries to scour the northern centers of Yorkist power in search of the boys, while at the same time workmen were set to searching every nook and cranny of the Tower of London, excavating cellar floors and grounds, in search of recent burials.
+Around the same time, Henry issued a Proclamation, saying:

 “.. if there were a claimant to the crown by descent from the King Edward, He was to show himself; and He (Henry) would help him to get crowned”.
 (Henry VII, August 1485)